Putting a face on pancreatic cancer

 Jerry Springer's death creates awareness of serious disease

 Jerry Springer, known for hosting a tabloid talk show best remembered for its over-the-top antics, died April 27 after battling pancreatic cancer.
 Like other celebrities who’ve fought pancreatic cancer, such as Justice Ruth Bader Ginsburg, Patrick Swayze, and Alex Trebek, Springer's death cast a spotlight on a disease that is not often talked about.

-“The pancreas is a gland in your upper abdomen that lies behind your stomach," said Dr. Eileen O'Halloran, surgical oncologist, OSF HealthCare.
+“The pancreas is a gland in your upper abdomen that lies behind your stomach," says Dr. Eileen O'Halloran, a surgical oncologist with OSF HealthCare.
 "It has two main functions; it excretes enzymes that helps you digest your food and helps you control your blood sugar by secreting insulin.
 Pancreatic cancer occurs when any cell or group of cells in the pancreas grow out of control and create a tumor.”

-According to the American Cancer Society, pancreatic cancer is the third leading cause of cancer-related deaths in the United States.
-It’s responsible for about 3 percent of all cancers in the country and about 7 percent of all cancer deaths.
+Pancreatic cancer is the third leading cause of cancer-related deaths in the United States.
+It’s responsible for about 3% of all cancers in the country and about 7% of all cancer deaths.
+About 64,000 people will be diagnosed with pancreatic cancer this year.
 It is more common in men than in women.
 There are no screening tests for pancreatic cancer.

 According to Dr. O’Halloran, the signs and symptoms of pancreatic cancer can be vague.
 There are many people who exhibit no symptoms at all; a tumor might be found on a CT scan when a person is admitted to the Emergency Department for some other reason like a car accident or kidney stones.